 Web Form Tracking - Retreaver.js can track form values in real-time on your landing pages.
-By mapping form fields and generating new tags, the number dynamically placed on your page can be tagged prior to calling.
+By mapping form fields and generating new tags when a form is submitted, the number dynamically placed on your page can be tagged prior to calling.
 For more information visit our guide on Real-time landing page tracking.

 3. Add filters to call endpoints to dynamically prompt the caller